The Restructuring Review: Mexico

 ii Petition for commercial insolvency

-A business enterprise that is generally in default with respect to its payment obligations will be declared commercially insolvent.
+A business enterprise that is generally in default in respect of its payment obligations will be declared commercially insolvent.
 The debtor, any creditor or, exceptionally, the Office of the Attorney General or the tax authorities may file for insolvency.

 The Concurso Law establishes precise rules that determine when a debtor is 'generally in default'.
-The principal indications or presumptions are the failure by a debtor to comply with its payment obligations in respect of two or more creditors, and the existence of the following two conditions: 35 per cent or more of its liabilities outstanding are 30 days past due; and the debtor fails to have liquid assets and receivables, which are specifically defined, to support at least 80 per cent of its obligations, which are due and payable.
+The principal indications or presumptions are the failure by a debtor to comply with its payment obligations in respect of two or more creditors and the existence of the following two conditions: 35 per cent or more of its liabilities outstanding are 30 days past due; and the debtor fails to have liquid assets and receivables, which are specifically defined, to support at least 80 per cent of its obligations that are due and payable.

-Specific instances, such as insufficiency of assets available for attachment or a payment default with respect to two or more creditors, are considered by the Concurso Law to be facts that by themselves will result in a presumption of insolvency.
+Specific instances, such as insufficiency of assets available for attachment or a payment default in respect of two or more creditors, are considered by the Concurso Law to be facts that by themselves will result in a presumption of insolvency.

-In theory, the 2014 amendments allow the debtor to file for concurso if it can be anticipated that it will generally be in default with respect to its payment obligations or falling within either of the conditions leading to a presumption of insolvency, as mentioned above, within 90 days of the petition filing.
-The generally in default requirement, strictly applied by the courts, even with the amendment, is a major pitfall of concurso as a tool for financial reorganisation; courts will only admit cases in which the debtor is faced with imminent disaster or its finances are beyond repair.
+In theory, the 2014 amendments allow the debtor to file for concurso if it can be anticipated that it will generally be in default in respect of its payment obligations or is falling within either of the conditions leading to a presumption of insolvency, as mentioned above, within 90 days of the petition filing.
+The 'generally in default requirement', strictly applied by the courts, even with the amendment, is a major pitfall of concurso as a tool for financial reorganisation; courts will only admit cases in which the debtor is faced with imminent disaster or its finances are beyond repair.

 The federal courts have jurisdiction over concursos, notwithstanding that even this basic principle has been – unsuccessfully – challenged.
-While it is a fact that district judges are overburdened with constitutional challenges (amparos) and have little practice regarding mercantile matters, the selection process, supervision, continued education (other than in insolvency) and preparation of federal judges have been substantially improved in the recent past.
-Salaries have been materially increased, and there has been a greater impartiality.
-Nevertheless, the courts have been reluctant to accept insolvency cases given their considerable workload, exacerbated by the temporary closures as a result of the covid-19 pandemic, and in the few major concurso cases filed and accepted, the mere size and the thousands, if not millions, of pages involved have made it a huge task to address and preside over these proceedings efficiently.
+Although it is a fact that district judges are overburdened with constitutional challenges (amparos) and have little practice regarding mercantile matters, the selection process, supervision, continued education (other than in insolvency) and preparation of federal judges have been substantially improved in the recent past.
+Although salaries were materially increased, and there has been a greater impartiality, the current administration has slashed health- and insurance-related benefits and cut other allowable expenses.
+Recently, courts have been reluctant to accept insolvency cases given their considerable workload, exacerbated by budget cuts, temporary closures as a result of the covid-19 pandemic and, in the few major concurso cases filed and accepted, the sheer size of them, which have made it a huge task to address and preside over these proceedings efficiently.
+The very recent creation of two specialised Federal Bankruptcy Courts could lead to an improvement.

 The Concurso Law provides for the use and training of experts in the field of insolvency with IFECOM as an entity to coordinate their efforts and provide continuing education.